Koenkk/zigbee2mqtt.io/docs/devices/ICZB-KPD12.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

 * `simulated_brightness`: Simulate a brightness value.
 If this device provides a brightness_move_up or brightness_move_down action it is possible to specify the update interval and delta.
+The action_brightness_delta indicates the delta for each interval.
 Example:
 ```yaml
 simulated_brightness:
   delta: 20 # delta per interval, default = 20